-- 2. Jenner's stain consists of a solution of a compound of eosin and methylene blue in methyl alcohol.
+2. Jenner's stain consists of a solution of a compound of eosin and methylene blue in methyl alcohol.
 It must be bought ready prepared.
 Nothing could be more simple than the way in which it is used; no preliminary fixation is necessary, the film being allowed to dry and flooded with the stain.
-After a period of from a minute and a half to three minutes, the stain is washed off by waving the film to and fro in distilled or rain water for a few seconds, and the specimen dried by blotting it between two pieces of clean blotting or filter paper, allowed to get quite dry, and mounted in balsam or cedar-oil, and the specimen dried and mounted.\ - \ It has been objected that Jenner's method does not always give good results, and that the above is an insufficient account of the process.
-Provided that the stain is good (Grubler's can always be relied on, and will keep for
+After a period of from a minute and a half to three minutes, the stain is washed off in distilled or rain water, and the specimen dried and mounted.